lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

 \subsubsection{Abstract numerical helpers}

-A huge part of \lifex{} consists of abstract wrappers and helpers: most of these classes explicitly invoke or refer to \texttt{deal.II} design and features \cite{Arndt2021a}, with the goal of providing a higher level interface to them and facilitating the implementation of advanced numerical schemes for a given problem.
+An enormous part of \lifex{} consists of abstract wrappers and helpers: most of these classes explicitly invoke or refer to \texttt{deal.II} design and features \cite{Arndt2021a}, with the goal of exposing a higher-level interface to them and facilitating the implementation of advanced numerical schemes for a given problem.
 The main classes are described below.

-\begin{description} \item[\texttt{MeshHandler}:] a wrapper around \texttt{deal.II} distributed meshes.
-The user can select whether to import a mesh with hexahedral or tetrahedral elements; depending on this choice, this class owns an instance of a \texttt{distributed} or a \texttt{fullydistributed} triangulation from \texttt{deal.II}; the latter is a recent introduction that adds support to tetrahedral meshes \cite{Arndt2021}, which at the time of writing is still to be consolidated.
-The \texttt{MeshHandler} class tightly interacts with \texttt{MeshInfo}, that parses information from the input mesh such as volume and surface tags to be used, for instance, to impose different boundary conditions on different parts of the boundary or to differentiate material properties in different sub-regions.
-Helper functions (implemented in the \texttt{geometry/mesh\_info} and \texttt{geometry/finders} modules) allow the computation of (sub)domain volumes and boundary surfaces or to locate, \textit{e.g.}, the closest degrees of freedom, mesh vertex or boundary face to a given input point.
+\begin{description} \item[\texttt{MeshHandler}:] A wrapper around \texttt{deal.II} distributed meshes.
+The user can select whether to import a mesh with hexahedral or tetrahedral elements; depending on that choice, this class owns an instance of a \texttt{distributed} or a \texttt{fullydistributed} triangulation from \texttt{deal.II}; the latter is a recent introduction that adds support to tetrahedral meshes \cite{Arndt2021}, whose functionalities at the time of writing are still to be consolidated.
+The \texttt{MeshHandler} class interacts closely with \texttt{MeshInfo}, which parses information from the input mesh like volume and surface tags to be used, for example, to impose different boundary conditions on different parts of the boundary or to differentiate material properties in different sub-regions.
+Helper functions implemented in the \texttt{geometry/mesh\_info} and \texttt{geometry/finders} modules allow the computation of (sub)domain volumes and boundary surfaces or to locate, for example, the closest degree of freedom (DoF), mesh vertex, or boundary face to a given input point.

-\item[\texttt{BCHandler}:] a helper class to impose boundary conditions; Dirichlet boundary conditions can be applied directly to a FE vector or imposed as linear constraints to the linear systems arising from a FE discretization.
-For vector problems, the normal flux or tangential flux can also be imposed.
-A helper method to assemble Neumann and Robin-like contributions to a local system right-hand side is also provided.
+\item[\texttt{BCHandler}:] A helper class to impose different types of boundary conditions.
+Dirichlet boundary conditions can be either applied directly to an FE vector or imposed as linear constraints to the linear system arising from an FE discretization.
+For vector problems, normal or tangential fluxes can also be imposed.
+A helper method to assemble Neumann and Robin-like contributions to a local system's right-hand side is also provided.